 I would definitely describe Norfolk as an outdoorsy type of county, with huge wide open spaces in which to relax and escape.
 There are so many things you can do outside in Norfolk, whether it’s just for a day out, or whether you’re staying for a little bit longer.

-It’s a county geared for all kinds of weather, but considering that it’s one of the driest places in the UK, you probably can’t go far wrong with visiting Norfolk!
+There are lots of things to do in Norfollk as it’s a county geared for all kinds of weather, but considering that it’s one of the driest places in the UK, you probably can’t go far wrong with visiting Norfolk!
 However, as I write this, it’s raining!!
 Quite often though, when it’s raining inland, it’s often dry on the beaches.

 This is always a tricky one, and certainly one that I used to ask myself when my children were small.
 If it’s the summer, then don’t forget that it’s not freezing cold.
 So apart from doing the obvious and visiting indoor attractions, of which there are many, why not do something that others probably aren’t - gear yourself up to putting on wellies and coats and braving the drips of water and taking wonderful walks in the beautiful countryside, walk up the cliffs to Cromer Lighthouse, or the hightest point in Norfolk near Sheringham.
 Discover some beaches which you may not have visited and which will probably be empty or discover places like Cromer Pier.